After a decade of research into biblical manhood, if there was only one thing I could pass on to other men it would be this:

 The LORD God took the man and put him in the garden of Eden to work it and keep [dress] it.
 Gen. 2:15

 There are two key things here in the realm of work.
 God commanded the place and the work.
 What this means is that there is a specific, ingrained way that a man should work and that if he does not follow that he will be left feeling unfulfilled and unhappy.
 God here did not form Adam of the dirt and then leave him alone to sort out his path or work on his own.
 The narrative shows us clearly that Adam is not a universally adaptable or capable creature.
 The narrative of our society however is exactly that.
 The world tells us we were formed from dirt and alone.
 And if you’re all alone then by all means the answer is to do whatever you feel like.
-Just live in the moment and follow your heart.
+Just live in the moment and follow your heart, says the world.
 You have complete freedom being completely alone, don’t you?
-Except you don’t because regardless of what you do or where you go, two things are always following you around, shriveling up and becoming soft—your hands.
-They were not your choice, and you have no freedom from that, though I suppose you could cut them off.
+No, you don’t.

 And if your right hand causes you to sin, cut it off and throw it away.
 For it is better that you lose one of your members than that your whole body go into hell.
 Matt.
 5:30